fmagrini/bayes-bay/docs/source/api/api_standard_discretizations.rst

 that represent spatial discretizations, and hold a list of parameters that are dependent on these values.

-Here is a class inheritance diagram of related classes we have in BayesBridge so far:
+Here is a class inheritance diagram of related classes we have in BayesBay so far:

 .. mermaid::